The Blushield was used in a trial to determine how the Blushield would affect egg-laying chickens in an egg farm.

 One month after starting the second blood tests were carried out again picking 5 chickens in each sector.

-We found that the parasites that were current in the original blood samples had now virtually disappeared, blood cell count had evened out, platelet size and shape remained the same.
-General health of the hens appeared to be better all round and the hens were quieter and more docile to handle.
-The owner of the farm also made comment that the noise level in number one house had dropped considerably since the installation of the devices.
+We found that the parasites that were current in the original blood samples had now virtually disappeared, the blood cell count had evened out, platelet size and shape remained the same.
+The general health of the hens appeared to be better all round and the hens were quieter and more docile to handle.
+The owner of the farm also made a comment that the noise level in number one house had dropped considerably since the installation of the devices.

-Before installation the death rate in both houses had been approx. 60‐100 per month, in the weeks immediately after installation the death rate in house one dropped to zero and rose to 4 & 6 respectfully in the following two weeks.
+Before installation, the death rate in both houses had been approx. 60‐100 per month, in the weeks immediately after installation the death rate in-house one dropped to zero and rose to 4 & 6 respectively in the following two weeks.

-The egg production before installation was between 74 and 78% of the total flock in house one, after one month the average rose to between 82 and 84%.
-The yolk size and colour had improved slightly; the colour had changed and become a deeper yellow colour.
+The egg production before installation was between 74 and 78% of the total flock in-house one, after one month the average rose to between 82 and 84%.
+The yolk size and color had improved slightly; the color had changed and become a deeper yellow color.
 Eggs had increased in size by an average of 1mm.
-The shell appeared to be less fragile in nature although there was not any significant change in the thickness of shell.
+The shell appeared to be less fragile in nature although there was not any significant change in the thickness of the shell.

 Egg production has now risen to between 84 and 87% of the total flock in house one.
 As old stock is culled at 80 weeks, new stock is brought in and egg quantities will vary over this period of change, also the egg sizes will vary as the pullets start laying.
 (Firstly they will lay smaller eggs) There has been a slight increase in yolk size on average.
 The egg size has risen overall, there are more 7 and jumbo eggs being produced (up about 10‐15%) The shell has definitely become stronger and less brittle.

 RESULTS OF TESTS CARRIED OUT AFTER ONE YEAR